noobaa/noobaa-core/src/test/framework/README.md

 Not implemented yet, need to think and see if the following is needed
 - Skip to a certain point in flow.js
 - Stop at a certain point in flow.js
-- Get a different flow.js as input to runner
 - Add coverage hooks to agents and S3
 - Specific errors integration for tests and not entire test failure message